FundedByMe/django-mangopay/docs/api.rst

 `GET /users/{user_Id} <http://docs.mangopay.com/api-references/users/>`_
 ************************************************************************

-This call is not supported directly.
-Infomation on the about the mangopay should already be saved on your MangoPayUserModel in the normal case.
+This call is not supported.
+Infomation on the about the mangopay user will already be saved on your MangoPayUserModel when you call ``create`` and/or ``update``.

 `POST /KYC/Documents <http://docs.mangopay.com/api-references/kyc/documents/>`_
 *******************************************************************************